-A sweet pepper relish is a tasty condiment to have on hand, perfect for topping grilled foods.
-Use it to spoon over grilled chicken or pork cuts, or in place of ketchup and mustard over your grilled burgers or brats.
+Sweet pepper relish is a tasty condiment to have on hand, perfect for topping grilled foods.
+Use it to spoon over grilled chicken or pork cuts, or in place of ketchup and mustard over your grilled burgers, brats or a good hot dog.
 Serve on crackers with cream cheese as an appetizer.

 A good homemade sweet pepper relish is a healthy and tastier alternative to those store bought condiments.